Net Promoter’s blessing, and its curse, is its simplicity.

 In 2003, a consultant at Bain & Co. named Fred Reichheld started researching which customer satisfaction question was most strongly linked with growth.

-His team compiled 14 case studies, where they compared responses to ‘customer satisfaction’ questions to actual, measured customer behaviour.
+His team compiled 14 success stories, where they compared responses to ‘customer satisfaction’ questions to actual, measured customer behaviour.
 The questions they tried were all derived from Reichheld’s earlier loyalty acid test.

-In 11 of these case studies (78%), the NPS question was the most powerful at predicting future customer behaviour.
+In 11 of these success stories (78%), the NPS question was the most powerful at predicting future customer behaviour.
 In two of the remaining three studies, this question was second-best, but only by a hair’s breadth – it was almost as good as the top question.

 Reichheld and his team then looked at the Net Promoter Scores of groups of competitors, and cross-referenced these scores with measures of how well these companies were growing.
 The results looked something like this: